Utkarsh-Raghav-1605/PodAIGen/README.md

 - **Listening to Podcasts**: Browse, search, and subscribe to podcasts.
 Customize your listening experience with the integrated player.
 - **AI Features**: Use AI tools to generate transcripts, summaries, and highlights for episodes.

-### Contributing

-Contributions are welcome!
-Please follow these steps:

 1. Fork the repository.
 2. Create a new branch: